$235,673Average Value$197Average Price per Sq Ft8Homes For Sale

 Locals can leave Oakhurst’s residential blocks and reach retail and dining in literal minutes.
 The neighborhood is surrounded by multiple commercial arteries, including Montgomery Cross Road, White Bluff Road and Abercorn Street.
 One of the popular restaurants nearby is Kim Chi II, a Korean spot on Montgomery Cross.
 Kim Chi II’s bulgogi is one of its standouts.
 Jalapeños, on Abercorn, is a well-liked spot for margaritas.
 And locals can scoop up groceries at the Food Lion on White Bluff.

-The main grocery hub of Oakhurst is Food Lion.
+The main grocery hub of Oakhurst is the neighborhood Food Lion.

 CAT can take locals around the city